-Donald Trump Has Given America Its Best Chance to Defeat Racism
+Is This the Beginning of the End of American Racism?

 “Every single member of this institution, Democratic and Republican, should join us in condemning the president’s racist tweets,” Speaker Pelosi said from the House floor.
 Republicans sounded off in protest.
 Pelosi turned to them, voice rising, and added: “To do anything less would be a shocking rejection of our values and a shameful abdication of our oath of office to protect the American people.”

 Republicans claimed that Pelosi had violated a House rule by characterizing an action as “racist.”
-They moved to have the word struck from the congressional record.
+They moved to have the word struck from the Congressional Record.

 The motion to strike racist from the record failed along party lines.
 “I know racism when I see it, I know racism when I feel it, and at the highest level of government, there’s no room for racism,” Representative John Lewis, the civil-rights icon, said during the debate.